Explains your rights if you are having treatment in hospital as a voluntary patient.

 You should report your concerns within 12 months of the incident or the treatment.

-If you have spoken to someone informally and made a complaint to the hospital and are still not happy with the outcome, you can appeal the decision to the Parliamentary and Health Service Ombudsman in England or the Public Service Ombudsman for Wales.
+If you have followed the complaints procedure are still not happy with the outcome, you can appeal the decision to the Parliamentary and Health Service Ombudsman in England or the Public Service Ombudsman for Wales.

 For more information about making a complaint see our pages on Complaining about health and social care.